kubewharf/godel-scheduler/docs/functionality/job-level-affinity/job-level-affinity-overview.md

 ### 2. **NodeCircle Support for NodeSelector**:

-With the implementation of Job Level Affinity in the Godel Scheduler, business applications are assured of being scheduled within the same BigPod network segment and, as much as possible, within the same MiniPod segment.
+With the implementation of Job Level Affinity in the Godel Scheduler, business applications are assured of being scheduled within the same Topo1 network segment and, as much as possible, within the same Topo2 segment.
-However, within a single MiniPod segment, machines may vary in terms of their nodeLevel.
+However, within a single Topo2 segment, machines may vary in terms of their nodeLevel.
 To address this, the Godel Scheduler has been enhanced to leverage Job Level Affinity capabilities along with nodeSelector information, ensuring that applications are scheduled on machines with the specified nodeLevel.

-In the process of dividing NodeCircles, a NodeCircle corresponding to a MiniPod might include nodes with various other nodeLevels.
+In the process of dividing NodeCircles, a NodeCircle corresponding to a Topo2 might include nodes with various other nodeLevels.
 This diversity can lead to significant computational overhead for the scheduler, particularly when the podGroup is large and contains many nodes of unintended nodeLevels.
 Consequently, this situation could substantially weaken the effectiveness of resource-based NodeCircle sorting.
 Thus, incorporating nodeSelector semantics in the division of NodeCircles is essential.